-The similarities can be in terms of grammar, writing style, speech or similar words.
+The similarities can be in grammar, writing style, speech, or similar words.

 Languages Similar To Japanese; 7 Most Similar Languages